astronomer/docs/learn/dags.md

 There are many additional parameters that can be set on the DAG object.

-Some parameters relate to adding information to the DAG or change its appearance in the Airflow UI:
+Some parameters relate to adding information to the DAG or change its appearance in the **Airflow UI**:

 - `description`: A short string that will be displayed in the Airflow UI next to the DAG name.
 - `doc_md`: A string that will be rendered as [DAG documentation](custom-airflow-ui-docs-tutorial.md) in the Airflow UI.
 Tip: use `__doc__` to use the docstring of the Python file.